Littelfuse (NASDAQ:LFUS) Updates Q4 2021 Earnings Guidance

-Littelfuse (NASDAQ:LFUS) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
+Littelfuse (NASDAQ:LFUS) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $2.820-$2.980 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.920.
 The company issued revenue guidance of $518 million-$532 million, compared to the consensus revenue estimate of $512.07 million.

-Littelfuse (NASDAQ:LFUS) last issued its quarterly earnings data on Tuesday, October 26th.
-The technology company reported $3.95 earnings per share for the quarter, topping the consensus estimate of $3.15 by $0.80.
-The company had revenue of $539.60 million during the quarter, compared to analyst estimates of $518.81 million.
-Littelfuse had a return on equity of 17.85% and a net margin of 15.09%.
-The firm’s revenue for the quarter was up 37.8% compared to the same quarter last year.
-During the same period in the prior year, the business posted $2.16 earnings per share.
-On average, analysts forecast that Littelfuse will post 12.67 EPS for the current year.

-Separately, Robert W. Baird reiterated a buy rating and issued a $315.00 price objective on shares of Littelfuse in a research report on Wednesday, September 15th.
+Several equities analysts have weighed in on the company.
+Stifel Nicolaus increased their target price on Littelfuse from $270.00 to $290.00 and gave the company a hold rating in a research note on Friday.
+Robert W. Baird reiterated a buy rating and set a $315.00 target price on shares of Littelfuse in a research note on Wednesday, September 15th.

 Littelfuse Company Profile